mttaggart/seclab/README.md

 ## Intended Usage

 While this repo can be used independently, it is designed to be used in conjunction with _The Homelab Almanac_.
+If you find this repo useful, consider purchasing the book.
+If you already have, thank you so much!

 ## Getting Started